vise890/lyra/README.md

 $ mkdir ma-blog
 $ cd ma-blog
 $ lyra init -p https://github.com/ma-username/ma-username.github.io.git # for publishing to GH pages
+$ lyra publish
 ```

+That's it, you now have a minimal blog setup on GH pages.

 **NOTE**: the url you give to the `p` (or `publishing-url`) option can be any
 git repo you can push to and that would run a webserver out of its working